-I’m a programmer.
-I have been coding for Magora for nearly five years.
+I’m a business and development consultant.
+I have been working for Magora for nearly six years.
 Many of the clients I meet have worked with other developers in the past.
 Often the reason for the change of provider is that their previous experience was not satisfactory.

 #1 Alien code

 “The first 90% of development is not as difficult as the last 90%”.

 At work, I frequently meet people with a problem that sounds more or less like this: “I went to a freelancer, and he developed an app for me.
 However, when I got the final solution, it turned out that it doesn’t

 You as a client always have a choice.
 You can go to freelance developers or to an IT agency.
 Obviously, the first option is economically more beneficial.
 However, is one person able to perform the same high-quality product as a team of programmers, designers

 My case: We received a code that we needed to review and fix.
 The programmers end up having to rework as much as nearly 90% of the other developer’s script to provide the final software solution in order to guarantee the proper functionality and stable, invulnerable